Leading School Transformation

 The Leading School Transformation program supports participants in learning then implementing change processes in their workplace through the 4Cs approach (creativity, critical reflection, collaboration and communication).

-ACEL is coordinating a 3-month program with developers and facilitators Dr Michael Anderson and Dr Miranda Jefferson.
-Participants in the program become active change agents in their schools or systems by learning about and implementing the 4Cs approach.
+ACEL is coordinating a four day face-to-face program with developers and facilitators Dr Michael Anderson and Dr Miranda Jefferson.
+Participants in the program become active change agents in their schools or systems by learning about and implementing the 4Cs approach over a three month period.

 “This program provided me with the skills and strategies to put innovations in place at my school.”